-Next is the issue of how the site should tackle the issues of motivational sustainment.
+Next is the issue of how the site should tackle motivational sustainment.
 A way to control and keep the commitment of the user is to set goals and remind the user why they are learning the language.
 When the user signs up, they must fill out a short text box with the main reason they are studying Japanese.
 This statement will be posted on the homepage every time the user logs in to remind them of this, and it can easily be changed if the user so desires via user settings.
 This will act as their long term goal at which they will work over time.
 Users will also be required to create weekly short term goals for their studies.
 The system reminds the user to try to keep their kanji acquisition low, around the order of 10 per week.
 This is to ensure that their short term goals are achievable.
 The recommended range for the goals will be 5 to 15 kanji per week.
-This will equate to roughly one set of kanji.
 New goals are to be set every week.
-To remind the user to use the system, a reminder email will be sent to the user after a week of inactivity, reminding them of the reasons they chose to study kanji along with some helpful study tips on how to change up their study routine.
-These can range from changing the location of where they study to rewarding themselves if a specific goal is reached.
-To implement a reward based system on the site, a user can unlock achievements on the site.
-These can include one for using the site for over month, one for reaching a specified number of goals, or another for taking a certain number of quizzes.
 The use of outside resources to further gain knowledge and promote cultural interest in learning kanji will also be implemented.
-This will mainly consist in the form of links to outside language resources such as The Asahi Shinbun and other free literature sources.
+This will consist of links to outside language resources such as The Asahi Shinbun and other free literature sources.
 Increasing visual appeal of the site will come in the form of theming the site around anime, a common interest among those learning Japanese at the university level.
-Animated characters will act as visual accessories and will become animated upon when the user selects the correct answer in the quiz to promote a small sense of satisfaction and reward.
+Animated characters will act as visual accessories and will become animated upon when the user selects the correct answer in the quiz to promote a small sense of satisfaction, reward, and progress towards their goals.
 The color scheme can also be changed at will by the user.
+The original intent was to have color schemes change automatically as the user completed more lessons of study on the site in order to provide a greater sense of progress.
+However, due to the short-term use of this site they were made directly available for the user to implement at their desire as a means of increasing visual appeal.
+To distance the site from that of a dry educational setting to that a user fill find more interesting the site uses different vocabulary on how the user should learn kanji.
+For example, the site refers to quizzes as adventures and color changes of the site as gemstones.

 Lastly, the technical details of KanjiMaster.com shall be discussed.
 The backend is programmed primarily in Flask, a micro-framework written in Python.
-It acts as the main code to run the server, handle user traffic to visit the site, and request any information available from it.
+It acts as the code to run the server, handle user traffic to visit the site, and request any information available from it.
 Because Flask is a micro-framework, it does not have a built-in database to store and manage data about kanji, user information, and quiz reports.
 To solve this, an object relational model known as SQLAlchemy was used to implement a database.
-It includes three main tables to store its data.
+It includes four main tables to store its data.
 First is used to store user related data such as name, username, and email address.
 All passwords are securely encrypted, salted, and hashed using the bcrypt hashing algorithm to ensure user accounts are as secure as possible.
 The second table stores information regarding user quiz reports.
 This includes the date, lesson quizzed upon, and percentage of the questions answered correctly.
 Another table stores all kanji that the website can teach the user.
+The last table stores information about any mnemonic devices that the user has created.